recallnet/ceramic-tests/README.md

 Eventually we expect the `js-ceramic` repo/process to be renamed to `js-composedb` and the `js-composedb` repo being renamed to `js-compsedb-client` or other similar names.

-The `EXTRA_*_URLS` variables are needed because the `*_URLS` are usually injected via `.env` files that are baked into the test Docker image, and thus cannot be updated at runtime.
-The former allow for additional endpoints to be added at runtime and used in addition to the formal list of endpoints.

 ## Running tests locally